-First quarter 2013 recap and 2013 Outlook
+Second quarter 2013 recap and 2013 Outlook

-In the first quarter of 2013, we were pleased with the level of bid activity, specifically in the private sector.
-In addition, we were able to sustain construction equipment utilization this quarter, although the utilization of our dredging fleet fell due to gaps in the schedule of projects involving dredging services, as well as seasonal fluctuations.
-Our revenues increased by 47.5% as compared with the first quarter last year, when revenues were significantly impacted by gaps between projects.
+Demand for marine infrastructure solutions continued to be strong in the second quarter, and provided steady bid opportunities, particularly in the private sector.
+In addition, we were able to sustain construction equipment utilization throughout the quarter, and the utilization of our dredging fleet increased slightly in the second quarter, as compared with Q1 of 2013.
+Revenues increased by 25% as compared with the second quarter last year, and by 12% compared with the first quarter of 2013.

-Our overall outlook for 2013 remains optimistic.
-Our tracking database of future projects of interest remains strong for the foreseeable future.
 We continue to see new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
 Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers remain inconsistent and uncertain, which continues to put pressure on the utilization of our dredging assets.
-With the passage of a continuing resolution by Congress to fund the federal government for the reminder of its fiscal year, we are optimistic that the US Army Corps of Engineers will be able to let projects over the next six months.
+However, current and future lettings from the US Army Corps of Engineers ("USCOE") remain inconsistent and uncertain, which continues to put pressure on the utilization of our dredging assets.
+The draft fiscal year 2014 budget for the USCOE in total reflected a 2% decrease from fiscal 2013 levels; however, the draft budget includes \$2.68 billion for operations and maintenance, which represents an increase from fiscal 2013 of approximately \$200 million.